Cuis-Smalltalk/Learning-Cuis/LayoutTourPart2.md

 How do I make things visible?
 How can I _see_ how these layouts are arranged?

-Let's try some experiments..
+Let's try some experiments.
 I added code to Morph which you can look at.
 More below.

 One idea is to draw a frame around each LayoutMorph.
 There happens to be a FrameMorph, so I used that.